Overplay/Bellini-Core/docs/CLOUD_SERVER.md

      This deploy failed because the directory being deployed from must be a repo.
 This is just a bug in pm2-deploy

-     ** need to edit develop and production in ecosystem and change post deploy commands
+     ** need to edit develop and production in ecosystem and change post deploy commands ** depoly wants ecosystem file on branch too

+     post deploy
+        - npm update
+        - cd assets && bower update
+        - make sure that pm2-auto update is on
+        - start or restart the server

 REINSTALLING NODE